vinhowe/venture/README.md

+**Note: This is an archive of a project, left as-is for my reference.**

 # README #

-Repository for the Venture game project by Oxide Arts.
+Repository for the Venture game project

 ### Project Venture ###